 5. Spiritual position.
 Humble versus arrogant

 Only the humble can succeed with this complex, arduous, and difficult relationship feat.
-Arrogant people will never endure the relationship recovery journey.
-They are too conceited to acknowledge the shortcomings in their character and their behavioral failings, and they will be offended when their imperfections are pointed out by someone else.
+An arrogant person will never endure the relationship recovery journey.
+He or she is too conceited to acknowledge the shortcomings in his or her character.
+He or she will be offended when their imperfections and behavioral failings are pointed out by someone else.

-An arrogant person cannot contribute to his or her partner's recovery because they can only see themselves.
+An arrogant person cannot contribute to his or her partner's recovery because he or she can only see themselves.

 Full infidelity recovery is only assured when the the cheater meets all the above five recovery requirements.
 If he or she is lacking of any one of the five, then there can be no infidelity recovery until the cheater undergoes the personal growth needed to be a recovery candidate.